-As one of the top DJ and photo booth companies in the Austin and central Texas area, we provide music and entertainment for about 250 events per year.
+As one of the top DJ and photo booth companies in the Austin and central Texas area, we provide music and entertainment for weddings, quinceaneras, parties, and events, every weekend, all year long.
 Around 80% of our events are weddings!
 So, we know a thing or two about weddings! :) There are many great DJ song lists out there.
 Simply doing a Google search for "top wedding songs" will bring you thousands of results!
 Over time, we've noticed that many of the songs in our list, below, always packed the dance floor at weddings!
 Of course every DJ has his/her own preferred "go-to" songs, and the top songs that are played at weddings and events may also vary by region.

 Our job, as DJs, is to ensure that our clients and their guests have a great time!
 We know there are literally millions of songs out there and there may be some great songs that we left off the list, but these are the top songs that we frequently play at weddings.
 That being said, here is our list of the top 25 fun wedding reception songs that get people dancing!

-Overall, we play what our clients prefer or ask for.
+Overall, we play all the music that our clients prefer or ask for, first.
+If they allow us to take requests, we'll play those songs, as well, if they fit with the client's preferences.
 Some clients may want only Country and Texas Country, while others may want only 90's, or only Top 40.
 We generally recommend that you have a variety of music, since your guests may all have different musical taste.
 The above songs usually pack the dance floor at weddings here in the Austin and central Texas area; however, these songs are great hits and should pack dance floors all over the country!

 - Austin's Best DJs & Photo Booths